Key-Drop Review

 Geographic Availability

-Available information indicates no prohibited US states (prohibited_states: []), reflecting the fact that Key-Drop isn't a US-licensed operator and isn't operating under any state gaming framework.
+Available reporting shows no prohibited US states (prohibited_states: []), reflecting the fact that Key-Drop isn't a US-licensed operators and isn't operating under any state gaming framework.
 That doesn't mean it's permitted in the US, it means there's no state-by-state geo-block that we have on file.

 Documented restrictions: